The ship that struck the Key Bridge had electrical problems in port, the NTSB says

 WASHINGTON — The container ship that struck the Francis Scott Key Bridge had electrical problems the day before it left the Port of Baltimore when it was docked, according to a preliminary report released Tuesday by investigators at the National Transportation Safety Board.

-The Dali experienced a "blackout" during in-port maintenance on March 25, the NTSB wrote in its report, when "a crewmember mistakenly closed an inline engine exhaust damper."
+The Dali experienced a "blackout" during maintenance about ten hours before leaving the port, the NTSB wrote in its report, when "a crewmember mistakenly closed an inline engine exhaust damper," causing the engine to stall.

+The crew was able to restore power before the ship suffered a second blackout, investigators said.
+That prompted the crew to change the configuration of the ship's electrical system while still in port on March 25th.

-But the NTSB says it's still not clear how that incident relates to what happened early the following morning, when the Dali lost power twice in the minutes before it crashed into one of the bridge's supports.
+But the NTSB says it's still not clear how those incidents relate to what happened early the following morning, when the Dali lost power twice in the minutes before it crashed into one of the bridge's supports.

 "The NTSB is still investigating the electrical configuration following the first in-port blackout and potential impacts on the events during the accident voyage," the report says.

-Six construction workers were killed when the Key Bridge collapsed into the Patapsco River, cutting off most maritime traffic into Baltimore's busy port and severing an interstate highway that carried 34,000 vehicles per day.
+After the Dali lost power, authorities rushed to close the Key Bridge to traffic.
+Six construction workers were killed when the bridge collapsed into the Patapsco River, cutting off most maritime traffic into Baltimore's busy port and severing an interstate highway that carried 34,000 vehicles per day.

 The effort to free the Dali took a major step forward this week with the controlled demolition of the largest remaining span of the collapsed bridge, which was resting on top of the ship's bow.
 Crews set off a chain of carefully placed explosives on Monday, letting off plumes of black smoke and a loud boom as the mangled steel trusses crashed into the water below.